MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     \Delta S = N \ k_B \ log\left(\frac{\nu\left({\Omega}^{(c+1)}\right)}{\nu\left({\Omega}^{(c)}\right)}\right)

-In the second postulate is :math:`N` is the number of parallel instances of the memory that the algorithm is updating (which is :math:`1` for non-parallel computing), :math:`k_B` is the Boltzman constant, :math:`{\Omega}^{(c)}` is the phase space sub-set that contains with 100% chance the dynamic variable of any of the mermory instance at iteration number :math:`c`, and :math:`\nu\left({\Omega}^{(c)}\right)` is the number of memory state (for a single memory instance) that is contained in the phase space sub-set :math:`{\Omega}^{(c)}`.
+In the second postulate is :math:`N` is the number of parallel instances of the memory that the algorithm is updating (which is :math:`1` for non-parallel computing), :math:`k_B` is the Boltzmann constant, :math:`{\Omega}^{(c)}` is the phase space sub-set that contains with 100% chance the dynamic variable of any of the memory instance at iteration number :math:`c`, and :math:`\nu\left({\Omega}^{(c)}\right)` is the number of memory state (for a single memory instance) that is contained in the phase space subset :math:`{\Omega}^{(c)}`.

 We have thus postulated some expression for the physical entropy change in the dynamic memory of a computer which rely on the mathematical dynamic variables of the algorithm rather than on some physical quantities.
-That way, we builded a bridge between the physical word and the mathematical world of information.
+That way, we built a bridge between the physical word and the mathematical world of information.
 We did not prove that our statement for the physical entropy change in the dynamic memory was correct or wrong, but we showed that by a clever definition of information gain, our statement was very close to the known Landauer's principle.
-That connection is interesing in itself.
+That connection is interesting in itself.

 Although less strong, we also showed some connection from our entropy postulate to the theory of information as well as to statistical mechanic.

-We also showed that from our definition of efficieny follows, that the use of AI in iterative algorithms to update some of the dynamic variables at each iteration results in an efficieny amplification.
+We also showed that from our definition of efficiency follows, that the use of AI in iterative algorithms to update some of the dynamic variables at each iteration results in an efficiency amplification.
-In this context, AI appears like a technology that allows to directly re-use some of the information gained during the groundtruth data construction, instead of re-computing everything again for every new data to treat, as it is done by non AI algorithm.
+In this context, AI appears like a technology that allows to directly re-use some of the information gained during the ground truth data construction, instead of re-computing everything again for every new data to treat, as it is done by non AI algorithm.
 If our view is correct, AI allows to indirectly re-use a part of the energy used to construct ground truth data.
-In that case, it should be advantageous to consume a maximum ammount of energy to build good quality ground truth data.
+In that case, it should be advantageous to consume a maximum amount of energy to build good quality ground truth data.
 This is motivation behind Monalisa.